silviot/edx-platform-wiki/Setting up PyCharm for edX development.md

     * Specify "/edx/app/edxapp/edx-platform" for "Working directory".
     * Click to edit the "Path mappings" property
       * Click the "+" button to add a new mapping
       * Specify the full local path to "edx-platform" for "Local path".
-This should be the edx-platform directly beneath your devstack folder, e.g. "/Users/[username]/devstack/edx-platform"  (Be sure to specify "Users" rather than the shorthand "~" here.)
+This should be the edx-platform directly beneath your devstack folder, e.g. "/Users/[username]/devstack/edx-platform/".
+Note: be sure to include a trailing slash, and don't use the '~' syntax for your home directory.
-      * Specify "/edx/app/edxapp/edx-platform" for "Remote path".
+      * Specify "/edx/app/edxapp/edx-platform/" for "Remote path".
       * Click "OK" to save the mappings.
     * Deselect "Add content roots to PYTHONPATH".
     * Deselect "Add source roots to PYTHONPATH".